 Income Per Capita

-The indicator is a per capita measure, because a country’s total income may rise as its population increases, even though there may have been no improvement in the income level of the average citizen.
-To compare per capita income, the indicator is also adjusted to remove the effects of price changes.
+This report card indicator is measured per capita, because a country’s total income may rise as its population increases even though there may have been no improvement in the income level of the average citizen.
+To compare per capita income over time in real terms, the indicator is also adjusted to remove the effects of price changes.

 What is the connection between productivity and per capita income?